Preface

 1952, January 25 : First General election of free India started

-1952, October 18 : Zasibito (from Jotsoma) a Naga leader and Asstt.
-Judge, Court of KCC, is killed by a Indian Officer on the main road of Kohima.
+• Zasibito Nagi (from Jotsoma) was a Naga leader and Asstt.
+Judge, Court of KCC, was killed by a Indian Officer on the main road of Kohima.

 1953: Massive crackdown on NNC